FlowFuse/helm/helm/flowforge/README.md

  - `forge.privateCA.configMapName` name of ConfigMap to store the CA Cert bundle (default `ff-ca-certs`)
  - `forge.privateCA.certs` base64 encoded CA certificate PEM bundle of trusted certificates.
 This needs to be generated without line breaks e.g. `base64 -w 0 certs.pem` (default not set)

+ ### Instance Custom Hostnames

+ - `forge.customHostname.enabled` activates the custom hostname feature (default `false`)
+ - `forge.customHostname.certManagerIssuer` name of CertManager ClusterIssuer to use to request HTTPS certificates for custom hostnames (default is not set)

  ### Rate Limiting